bbjornstad/bjornstad.dev/content/pgp/_index.md

 signing emails or github commits.

 I use Yubikeys for 2-FA whenever possible, and as such there are a few different options.
-[Read more here](url://link-to-place).
+[Read more here](tags/yubikey).
 While you probably want the first of these options, all are included here for "posterity".

+I simply note here that I reserve the right to discontinue the use of some keys, either due to security issues or because I want to adjust the configuration of my yubikeys.